microsoft/eCDN-silent-testing-scripts/provisional/readme.md

 - Added enhanced configuration guidance.
 - Added support a repeating schedule / frequency.
 - Modified to report back to Intune the remediation script's output.
-Seen in the _Pre-_ and _Post-remediation detection output_ columns of the __Device status__ page.
+Seen in the _Pre-_, _Post-remediation detection output_ and _Remediation error_ columns of the __Device status__ page.
 - Modified to report back to Intune, upon compliance detected, the latest remediation script's output.
 - Improved output formatting using `|` as a delimiter for easy of parsing.